Are You Afraid of Commitment? Or Something Else?

 What then shall we say to these things?
 If God is for us, who is against us?
 He who did not spare His own Son, but delivered Him over for us all, how will He not also with Him freely give us all things? – Romans 8:31-32 (NASB)

-Yes!
-This is the God of the resurrection!
+Our God is the God of the resurrection!
 His healing power is perfect, infinite and unchanging.
 Your pain is not.
 The God who can calm the sea can calm your soul!

 For I am convinced that neither death, nor life, nor angels, nor principalities, nor things present, nor things to come, nor powers, nor height, nor depth, nor any other created thing, will be able to separate us from the love of God, which is in Christ Jesus our Lord. – Romans 8:38-39 (NASB)

-Do you believe that?
+Do you believe those words from Romans?
 Really?

 I hope so, because if you can believe in this God, you have someone you can trust to walk you through the process of growing in intimacy.
-And you can avoid the siren call of the numerous intimacy impostors that will tempt you to abandon this arduous endeavor.
+And you can avoid the siren call of the numerous intimacy impostors which will tempt you to abandon this arduous endeavor.

 Hope this blog series becomes a signpost along your journey.
 Next week we’ll look at the daunting requirements for healthy intimacy.
 Then we’ll compare them to the seemingly easy prerequisites for the intimacy impostors.